 What AP classes can I take?

 Though not all classes are offered at all high schools, there are 38 different AP courses that may be offered to students throughout their high school careers.
-These are detailed in the chart below as listed on the AP Student website.

 How many AP classes should I take?

 Loading up your schedule with AP classes may sound like a great idea, but you have to make sure to factor in how much time and effort each class will require.
 Since AP classes are taught at a higher level, the associated workload is higher than advanced or honors classes.
 Take no more AP classes than you would feel comfortable taking.
 A good rule of thumb is to try out one or two AP classes as a freshman or sophomore, and then adjust your course load the following years.
 If managing two AP classes as a sophomore was easy, try taking three as a junior.
 Remember, senior year, you will have a heavier workload during the fall semester as you plan for the future and/or apply for college.
 Don’t take so many classes that you don’t have time to complete your other obligations.

 Can I take an AP test without having taken the associated AP class?

 You are not required to have completed an AP class before taking an AP test.
 However, having adequate coursework and background in the subject is necessary if you hope to earn a passing score.
 If you feel prepared for the material that will be on the test, you may go ahead and register for your exam(s).
 Talk to the person at your school who is in charge of AP testing to learn more about the registration process.